aidenismee/vmo-demo-project/README.md

 ## How to Build and Run the Project
 1. Clone the Repository:
 2. Build the project: make build
-3. Run the application: ./bin/vmo-demo-project help
+3. Run the application: futil help

 ## Technical choice:
 - Cobra: [Golang Cobra](https://github.com/spf13/cobra/)